 5. Long War for XCOM

 XCOM Enemy Unknown is an addictive tactical turn-based shooter that pits the player versus the bloodthirsty hordes of alien invaders.
-Over the course of the game, you develop new weapons, armor, and items to take back planet earth.
+Throughout the game, you develop new weapons, armor, and items to take back planet earth.
 Long War adds nuance and detail to an already award-winning game.

 It takes the difficulty and turns it to 11.
 It also lives up to its name and makes the game long.
 On top of this, new voice acting, 12 player squads, and new missions populate this solid mod for a game that is already a 9/10.